ethereum/ethereum-org-website/public/content/translatathon/details/index.md

 Translations are suggested directly in the online editor so there is no need to download or upload any files or deliverables.
 Each translated word is tracked and counted.

 **1) Join the project**

 - To start contributing, you will need to join the [ethereum.org project in Crowdin](https://crowdin.com/project/ethereum-org)
 - You will need to sign in or create an account - all that is required is an email address and password

 **2) Select your language**

 - Find your language on the list of target languages and open it by clicking on its name or flag
 - If you would like to translate into a language that isn’t available, reach out to [Ethereum.org Team](https://crowdin.com/profile/ethdotorg) on crowdin or send us an email to translations@ethereum.org and we will add new additional target languages per request

 **3) Open an untranslated file**

 - Find the first untranslated file to start translating.
-The folders containing the source files are based on priority - (1) Homepage, 2) Essential learning, 3) Essentials, 4) Exploring, etc. so you should start translating the first folder that contains untranslated files
+The folders containing the source files are based on priority - 1) Homepage, 2) Essential learning, 3) Essentials, 4) Exploring, etc. so you should start translating the first folder that contains untranslated files
 - Each file has a progress indicator showing how much of the translatable content in the file has been translated and approved… if translation progress for any file is below 100%, please translate it

 **4) Translate the untranslated strings**

 - When you open a file to translate, make sure you are only translating untranslated strings!
-- Each string has a status indicator that shows whether it’s *Translated*, *Untranslated*, or *Approved*.
+- Each string has a status indicator that shows whether it’s _Translated_, _Untranslated_, or _Approved_.
 If a source string already has a suggested translation in your language, there is no need to translate it
-- You can also filter strings in the editor to show *Untranslated first* or *Untranslated only*
+- You can also filter strings in the editor to show _Untranslated first_ or _Untranslated only_

-For a detailed guide to navigating and using the Crowdin online editor, we recommend all Translatathon participants to read our ‘[How to translate](https://ethereum.org/en/contributing/translation-program/how-to-translate/)’ guide.
+For a detailed guide to navigating and using the Crowdin online editor, we recommend all Translatathon participants to read our [How to translate](https://ethereum.org/en/contributing/translation-program/how-to-translate/) guide.

-To learn more about the conventions and best practices for translating ethereum.org content, yo can also check out our [translation style guide](https://ethereum.org/en/contributing/translation-program/translators-guide/).
+To learn more about the conventions and best practices for translating ethereum.org content, you can also check out our [translation style guide](https://ethereum.org/en/contributing/translation-program/translators-guide/).

 ### Prizes